 - Aborted (by limit)

-- A test that has exceeded one or more of the following limits:
+- A test that has exceeded limits, for one or more of the following reasons:

-- The duration is longer than 60 minutes (for tests longer than 60 minutes, please contact us)
+- A duration longer than 60 minutes (for tests longer than 60 minutes, contact us)

 If your test has too many groups, reduce their number.
 If it has too many metrics, use URL grouping to combine similar URLs.